-What’s the Difference between Latex and Nitrile Gloves?
+What’s the difference between latex and nitrile gloves?

 Latex is one of the most recognizable material types, but allergies to latex proteins are common.
-Nitrile gloves are made of a non-allergenic, synthetic by-product of oil and latex, making them a popular alternative for glove wearers with latex allergies.
+Nitrile gloves are made of a nonallergenic, synthetic byproduct of oil and latex, making them a popular alternative for glove wearers with latex allergies.

-Since latex gloves revert to their original shape when removed, it can be nearly impossible to spot pin-sized holes. “[But] with nitrile gloves, you will see a tear in the glove,” McLean explains.
+Since latex gloves revert to their original shape when removed, it can be nearly impossible to spot pin-size holes. “[But] with nitrile gloves, you will see a tear in the glove,” McLean explains.
 “It is designed so that you can see where you are at risk of being contaminated.”

-FDA Requirements for Gloves?
+FDA requirements for gloves?

-According to McLean, gloves must meet Food and Drug Administration (FDA) requirements before they are sold.
-For instance, a glove needs to meet the FDA’s minimum requirements for pinholes (AQL 2.5), the minimum pinhole level to be considered a medical glove.
+According to McLean, gloves must meet Food and Drug Administration (FDA) requirements before sold.
+For instance, a glove needs to meet the FDA's minimum requirements for pinholes (AQL 2.5), the minimum pinhole level to be considered a medical glove.
 In addition, medical exam gloves are subject to a battery of other rigorous trials before being deemed medical-grade and sold with the word “exam” on the box.

 Professionals who work in foodservice or food processing must also be sure their gloves meet FDA requirements for food handling.